Triaxiality in galaxy clusters: Mass versus Potential reconstructions

 \keywords{galaxies: cluster: general - X-rays: galaxies: clusters - thermal Sunyaev-Zel'dovich: galaxies: clusters}

-\abstract {Accounting for the triaxial shapes of galaxy clusters is expected to become important in the context of the upcoming cosmological surveys.} {While the distribution of matter in galaxy clusters cannot be described with simple geometrical models without loss of information, their gravitational potential can be very well approximated by a sphere or a spheroid.} {We study the shape of the isodensity and isopotential contours in a relaxed and dynamically active simulated clusters, with both a principal component analysis (PCA) and an elliptical fitting procedure.
-We then analyze how the choice of the substructure removal algorithm (for the matter density) and the representation of the data (cumulative vs thin shell) affect the results. } {For the matter distribution, we find that the orientation and axis ratio of the isodensity contours are highly degenerate with the presence of substructures and unstable against the representation of the data.
-In addition, we observe that as the derived cluster shape depends on the method used for removing the substructures, thermodynamic properties extracted from, for instance, the X-ray emissivity profile, suffer from this additional, and often underestimated, bias.
-In contrast, as the potential is smoother and more spherical than the matter density, the PCA results on the isopotential contours are robust against the choice of representations of the data (cumulative vs thin shell), and converge toward simple geometrical models for both the relaxed and the dynamically active clusters. } { The fact that clusters potentials can be represented by simple geometrical models and reconstructed with a low level of systematics for both dynamically active and relaxed clusters (see our companion paper, Tchernin et al. 2020), suggests that by characterizing galaxy clusters by their potential rather than by their mass, dynamically active and relaxed clusters could be combined in cosmological studies, improving statistics and lowering scatter. }
+\abstract {Accounting for the triaxial shapes of galaxy clusters will become important in the context of upcoming cosmological surveys. \chn{This will provide a challenge given that the density distribution of gas} cannot be described \ch{by} simple geometrical models without loss of information.} {\chn{We show that, compared to the gas density distribution, the cluster gravitational potential can be better characterised by a simple 3D model and is more robust against fluctuations and ambiguities related to both masking of substructures and to shape definitions.
+Indeed, any perturbations in the gas density distribution can have a substantial influence on the derived thermodynamic properties, while the cluster potentials are smooth and can be approximated by a spheroidal model without as much loss of information.}} {We \ch{use a statistical sample of 85 galaxy clusters from a large cosmological N-body + hydrodynamical simulation to investigate cluster shapes as a function of radius.
+In particular, we examine the shape of isodensity and isopotential shells \ch{and analyze} how the results are affected by \ch{factors such as} the choice of component (gas vs. potential), the substructure removal algorithm (for the gas density) and the definition of the computation volume (interior vs. shells). }} {We find that the orientation and axis ratio of the gas isodensity contours are degenerate with the presence of substructures and unstable against fluctuations.
+In addition, we observe that, as the derived cluster shape depends on the method used for removing the substructures, thermodynamic properties extracted from, for instance, the X-ray emissivity profile, suffer from this additional, and often underestimated, bias.
+In contrast, for the smooth potential, the shape reconstruction is largely unaffected by these factors and converges towards simple geometrical models for both relaxed and dynamically active clusters. } { The observation that cluster potentials can be represented better by simple geometrical models and reconstructed with a low level of systematics for both dynamically active and relaxed clusters (see our companion paper, Tchernin et al. 2020), suggests that by characterising galaxy clusters by their potential rather than by their mass, dynamically active and relaxed clusters could be combined in cosmological studies, improving statistics and lowering scatter. }